jaspock/me/docs/materials/transformers/en/attention.md

 </div>

-!!! danger "Caution: Page Under Review"
-    This page has not been fully reviewed and may contain errors or inaccuracies.
-Use the information here at your own discretion and risk.

 In 2017, recurrent neural networks based on LSTM units were the standard architecture for neural sequence processing, in general, and natural language processing, in particular.
 Some researchers were also achieving good results in this area with convolutional neural networks, which were traditionally used for image processing.
 On the other hand, attention mechanisms introduced a few years earlier in recurrent networks had enhanced their ability to solve certain tasks and expanded the range of possibilities for these models.
 Additionally, the encoder-decoder model became the cornerstone for systems that transformed one sequence into another (seq2seq systems, such as machine translation or summarization systems).
 However, in mid-2017, a paper titled "[Attention Is All You Need](https://arxiv.org/abs/1706.03762)" proposed removing recurrence from the encoder-decoder model and replacing it with what is known as self-attention.
 Although the paper focused on machine translation, it quickly became evident that this architecture, dubbed the *transformer*, was highly effective in many other fields, relegating recurrent architectures to a secondary role.
 Furthermore, the transformer became one of the foundational elements of pre-trained models, which we will study later and which began to emerge in the subsequent months or years.
 Nonetheless, there are still researchers working with recurrent networks, so it cannot be ruled out that they may regain prominence in the future.

 {%
-   include-markdown "../assets/mds/texts.md"
+   include-markdown "./assets/mds/texts.md"
    start="<!--nota-inicial-start-->"
    end="<!--nota-inicial-end-->"
 %}

 ## Transformer Fundamentals

-We will study the basic elements of the transformer architecture following Chapter [:octicons-book-24:][basictransformer] "[Deep Learning Architectures for Sequence Processing][basictransformer]".
+We will study the basic elements of the transformer architecture following chapter [:octicons-book-24:][basictransformer] "[Deep Learning Architectures for Sequence Processing][basictransformer]".
 Here, you will understand one of the most important equations in recent years in machine learning:

 $$
 \text{Attention}(Q,K,V) = \text{softmax} \left( \frac{Q K^T}{\sqrt{d_k}} \right) \, V
 $$

-Skip sections 9.2 to 9.6, which focus on an alternative model for sequence processing, recurrent neural networks, which have been used less in natural language processing after the advent of the transformer.
+You may safely skip sections 9.2 to 9.6, which focus on an alternative model for sequence processing, recurrent neural networks, which have been used less in natural language processing after the advent of the transformer.

 [basictransformer]: https://web.archive.org/web/20221218211150/https://web.stanford.edu/~jurafsky/slp3/9.pdf

 ## Book Annotations

 {%
-   include-markdown "../assets/mds/texts.md"
+   include-markdown "./assets/mds/texts.md"
    start="<!--recomendable-start-->"
    end="<!--recomendable-end-->"
 %}

 Essentially, the transformer is an architecture that enables working with sequences of different natures.
 When we use it to analyze or generate sentences in natural language, the sequences will be sentences formed by word tokens.
 As we already know, to have "word calculators," these tokens must be represented numerically.
 Deep representations in the form of embedding vectors that capture certain underlying properties of words are particularly useful.
 In fact, the transformer is nothing more than a machine for calculating contextual word embeddings, and this contextuality differentiates them from algorithms like skip-grams, which provided a unique representation for each word.
 Transformers begin with a non-contextual representation of the words at their input and refine it layer by layer.
-From the output of the first layer, the representations become contextual, so the representation of *station* in "Summer is my favorite station" is different from *station* in "The train station is around the corner," and even different from "Winter is my favorite station."
+From the output of the first layer, the representations become contextual, so the representation of *season* in "Summer is my favorite season" is different from *season* in "The new season of the show is just around the corner," and even different from "Winter is my favorite season."
 As we move through the layers, the representations not only become more contextual but also adapt to the specific task to be solved with the model's output in its final layer.
-The final layer is usually a classifier, often implemented through a dense layer (instrumented, as we’ve seen, via a matrix) that generates a logits vector, which is then transformed into probabilities using a softmax activation function.
+The final layer is usually a classifier, often implemented through a dense layer (instrumented, as we have already seen, via a matrix) that generates a logits vector, which is then transformed into probabilities using a softmax activation function.
 Some possible operations with the transformer are:

 - Generate as many probability vectors at the output as there are tokens in the input, where each corresponds to the probability that the respective input token belongs to a certain class.
 This way, for example, the model output can determine if each token is a proper noun, a task useful for preventing machine translation systems from translating names when inappropriate.
-- Combine all the output embeddings into a single vector (e.g., by calculating their mean) and use the resulting embedding as a representation of the entire sentence.
+- Combine all the output embeddings into a single vector (e.g., by calculating their average) and use the resulting embedding as a representation of the entire sentence.
 Passing this embedding through a dense layer and a softmax activation function, we can obtain the probability that the sentence belongs to a certain class.
 For example, this can determine whether a sentence expresses a positive, negative, or neutral sentiment about a topic.
 - An alternative approach for sentence-level classification tasks is to add a *special* token (traditionally represented as `CLS`) to the beginning or end of the sentence and use it as an additional input to the transformer.
-The transformer's output for this token will be the representation of the entire sentence, which we provide to the classifier.
+The transformer's output for this token will be the representation of the entire sentence, which could be then provided to the classifier.
 - Train the model so that the probability vector output for a specific token indicates the likelihood of each vocabulary word being the next token in the sentence.
-For example, after training, the model output can generate text from a given prefix, resulting in a generative language model capable of engaging in dialogue, answering questions, translating text, or summarizing documents.
+For example, after training, the model output can be used to generate text from a given prefix, resulting in a generative language model capable of engaging in dialogue, answering questions, translating text, or summarizing documents.

 In its most general form, the transformer consists of two main modules: an encoder and a decoder.
 The encoder generates deep representations of the input tokens, which the decoder uses to generate the output sequence.
-When classifying input text or labeling its tokens, using the encoder alone may suffice.
+When classifying input text or annotating its tokens, using the encoder alone may suffice.
 For tasks like transforming one text into another (e.g., machine translation or summarization), both modules have traditionally been used.
-For generative language models, the decoder is used, generating the output sequence token by token in an *autoregressive* manner.
+For generative language models, a decoder-only model is used, generating the output sequence token by token in an *autoregressive* manner.
 However, there has been a convergence towards models integrating both the encoder and decoder into a single module.
 Many people refer to all these options as "transformers," while others reserve the term "transformer" for the model integrating both modules and use terms like "encoder-like transformer" or "decoder-like transformer" for models that only use one module.

 One of the significant advantages of transformers compared to other models, such as feedforward neural networks, is their ability to process sequences of variable length.
 They do not learn different parameters for processing the first word, the second, the third, and so on.
 Instead, transformers learn a single transformation in each layer that applies to all input tokens.
 Since each token is represented by a different embedding at the model's input, the transformation yields different results (query, key, and value) for each token.